Su Yiming

 Su Yiming (苏翊鸣 (Sū Yìmíng); born 18 February 2004) is a Chinese snowboarder, an Olympic champion and former child actor.
 By winning the 2021–22 FIS Snowboard World Cup Big Air event at Steamboat Ski Resort on 4 December 2021, he became the first Chinese snowboarder to take a World Cup podium position.

 Su is recognized as the first snowboarder to complete and land the 1980-degree aerial spin successfully.
+He also likes surfing.

+Personal life

+Su was born on February 18, 2004, in Jilin City, Jilin, China.
+Following his 2022 Olympic win, he enrolled at Tsinghua University.

+Since 2023, he has been in a relationship with Chinese-American figure skater, Zhu Yi, who he met during the 2022 Winter Olympics.